digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 ## STEP 07: Install Plugins

-In this section, You will need to install Jenkins plugins according to how you going to use them.
+In this section, You will need to install Jenkins plugins according to how you will use them.
 You can choose either option.

 In this case, I'm choosing the "select plugins to install option."